BIMSBbioinfo/pigx_sars-cov-2/documentation/user_installation_doc.md

 </details>
 </br>

 Though, to actually use it on your experimental data still more setup is required.
-Please follow [the steps to prepare the required databases](##Prepare-databases) first.
-Then afterwards, you can run the pipeline from the source directory. </br>
+Please follow [the steps to prepare the required databases](#prepare-databases) first and [prepare the input](#preparing-the-input).
+Then afterwards, you can run the pipeline from the source directory.
-Note that currently it is needed to set the shell variable `PIGX_UNINSTALLED` to any value.

 ```sh
 PIGX_UNINSTALLED=t ./pigx-sars-cov2-ww [options] sample_sheet.csv